Asian stocks rise ahead of central bank meetings | ExBulletin

 Investors are also monitoring the results of central bank meetings this week in Australia and Canada.

-Also on Tuesday, the Japanese government announced that wages were up 1% from a year earlier in July, accelerating from 0.1% the previous month.
+Also on Tuesday, the Japanese government said wages rose 1% year on year earlier in July, accelerating from previous months by 0.1%.

-Investors have been encouraged by the spread of coronavirus vaccinations and rising corporate profits in the United States, although hopes are tempered by the rise in infections due to the more contagious delta variant of the virus.
+Investors have been encouraged by the spread of coronavirus vaccinations and rising corporate profits in the United States, although hopes are tempered by the rise in infections from the more contagious delta variant of the virus.

 Traders also appear to be hoping that weak labor markets in the US and some other countries may prompt central bankers to postpone the withdrawal of stimulus measures that have pushed up stock prices.